-Concentrate, at first, on why characters say what they do, why they choose each w0rd.
+Soooo, concentrate, at first, on why characters say what they do, why they choose each w0rd.
 Keep refining and orally practicing the thoughts that cause the words, and the plays will teach themselves.
 Productions will also block themselves through oral understanding and practice: the feet are easy to organize when the minds are clear.
 Also, accept that rhythm is a literary concept rarely discussed and never practised in professional rehearsals.
 Skilled actors make their text sound like heightened and invented everyday speech.
-That is why I formatted the words of Shakespeare not in prose or verse, but in thoughts; and why students and actors play them so effortlessly.
+That is why I formatted the words of Shakespeare not in prose or verse, but in thoughts; and why students and actors play them so naturally.

 Shall I be honest?